Viral Video Appears To Show Kenosha, Wisconsin, Police Officers Shooting Black Man In The Back

 — TMJ4 News (@tmj4) August 24, 2020

-A press release from Kenosha police posted to Twitter noted that the shooting victim was in serious condition, and said that the incident was under further investigation.
+A press release from Kenosha police posted to Twitter noted that the man was in serious condition, and said that the incident was under further investigation.

 “Kenosha Sheriff’s Department and Wisconsin State Patrol were requested immediately so that the scene could be turned over to an agency other than Kenosha Police,” the release read, adding that the shooting was being investigated by the Wisconsin Department of Justice’s division of criminal investigation.